The discovery of bat droppings is the most common method to prove the presence of a bat roost.

 Leisler’s bat droppings are similar to noctule but smaller in size.
 They often appear to have a more pointed end.
 The droppings often look more sparkly and rippled than noctule droppings.

 Whiskered and Brandt’s Bat

 Daubenton’s bat droppings appear to be mainly found in three segments.
-The joints are offset at a 45 degree angle.
+The joints are offset at a 45-degree angle.
 The droppings are typically jet black, long and bulbous.
 The droppings smell of river plants when fresh.
-If water is added to the droppings they turn the water a green colour unlike other droppings which change the colour of water to brown.
+If water is added to the droppings they turn the water a green colour, unlike other droppings which change the colour of the water to brown.

 Bechstein’s bat droppings have a similar appearance to Natterer’s bat droppings.

 Greater Mouse-eared bat

 Although identifying bat droppings is a good technique to use to get a general idea of which species are present in a roost, it is not infallible.
 The texture, colour and size of the droppings can change depending on the food available to the bats.
 The DNA analysis is an option which can provide a definitive answer to the species present.
 Alternatively, dawn re-entry or dusk emergence surveys can be undertaken so that bat dropping identification can be combined with bat call analysis to get a better picture of the species present.

 Our licensed bat survey ecologists undertake all aspects of bat surveys including initial bat scoping surveys, dusk emergence and dawn re-entry flight activity surveys and remote monitoring.
 For more information call us on 029 2065 0331.

 Thanks to Roger Martindale for providing droppings for the different species of bats.